ojilles/jilles.net/_posts/2007-12-24-search-engine-basics.md

 href="http://www.tbray.org/ongoing/When/200x/2003/06/24/IntelligentSearch">read
 this</a>.

-Excellent writeup, even 4 years later.
+Excellent write up, even 4 years later.
 Thanks Tim!

 <a
 href="http://glinden.blogspot.com/2007/12/papers-from-wsdm-2008-on-click-position.html">Another
-post</a>, more related to <strike>relevance and the order your results will appear</strike> the relevance you can attach to users click behaviour.
-In short, users are generally inclined to click on items at the top more frequenctly, so basing your relevance metrics on this you need to "un bias" your data.
+post</a>, more related to <strike>relevance and the order your results will appear</strike> the relevance you can attach to users click behavior.
+In short, users are generally inclined to click on items at the top more frequently, so basing your relevance metrics on this you need to "un bias" your data.

 Secondly, as users get further down the result set -in the aggregate- they are